Maux D'enfants Lyrics in English Patrick Bruel , La Fouine

 We look for our place in the wind

-you know the neknominations
+Do you know the neknominations

-You drink a bottle of pure vodka
+You down a bottle of straight vodka

-For a girl who says no to them
+For a girl who tells them no

 For a boy who loves a boy

-For a stupid little sentence
+For a dumb little line

 Because in the middle of a schoolyard

-For a jacket, for a cell phone
+For a jacket, for a phone

 It's so easy to kill

-Raise your head, look at me
+Lift your head, look at me

 I hurt even more than you